Barça women's

 What is the best learning you have had this year?

-— There have been many, but what I have always applied is to work day after day, focus on the day-to-day and enjoy it all because no one knows what will happen in a month.
+— There have been many, but what I have always applied is to work day after day, focus on the day-to-day and enjoy everything because nobody knows what will happen in a month's time.

-How do your family and friends assimilate this whole life change you've had?
+How do your family and friends assimilate all this life change you've had?

-— They are a bit surprised, but they don't transmit it to me because I don't like being told.
-I want to continue my normal life, and they know it.
+— They're a little surprised, but they don't pass it on to me because I don't like being told.
+I want to live my normal life, and they know it.
 I think they talk about it more among themselves, but I've told them not to tell me.
 I want normality.

 — There have been many.
 Perhaps winning the Champions League, which is very big for me.
 If they had told me a year ago, I wouldn't have believed it.
 It's the most special moment.